 The Corporation is authorized to issue an unlimited number of Common Shares, an unlimited number of Class "B" common shares and an unlimited number of Preferred shares.
-As of May 8, 2013, the Corporation had outstanding 14,334,000 fully paid and non-assessable Common Shares without par value, each carrying the right to one vote.
-As at May 8, 2013, there were no Class "B" common shares and no Preferred shares issued or outstanding.
+As of April 30, 2014, the Corporation had outstanding 14,484,000 fully paid and non-assessable Common Shares without par value, each carrying the right to one vote.
+As at April 30, 2014, there were no Class "B" common shares and no Preferred shares issued or outstanding.
 No group of shareholders has the right to elect a specified number of directors.
-There are special rights and restrictions attached to the Common Shares, Class "B" common shares as set out in the Articles of the Corporation.
+There are special rights and restrictions attached to the Common Shares, Class "B" common shares and Preferred shares as set out in the Articles of the Corporation.

-To the knowledge of the directors and executive officers of the Corporation, the only persons or corporations who beneficially own, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Corporation as at May 2, 2013 are:
+To the knowledge of the directors and executive officers of the Corporation, the only persons or corporations who beneficially own, directly or indirectly, or exercised control or direction over, Common Shares carrying more than 10% of the voting rights attached to all outstanding Common Shares of the Corporation as at April 30, 2014 are:

 Name Number of Common Shares(1) Percentage

 Victoria Gold Corp.
-2,000,000 13.95%
+2,180,956 15.06%

-Jayco Holdings Inc. 1,500,000 10.46%
+Jayco Holdings Inc. 1,960,000 13.53 %